gggliuye/VIO/docs/deepblue/LM.rst

 RefineGravity
 ~~~~~~~~~~~~~~~~~~~~~
 The gravity vector obatined from the previous linear initialization step can be refined by constraining the magnitude.
 As a result the gravity will remain 2 degree of freedom.
-Therefore the gravity will be reparameterized with twi variables on its tangent space (by TangentBasis function).
+Therefore the gravity will be re-parameterized with two variables on its tangent space (by TangentBasis function).

 .. math::
     \bar{\mathbf{g}} = g \hat{\mathbf{g}} + w_{b} \mathbf{b} + w_{c} \mathbf{c}